 Bequeathing assets to the Maharishi Purusha ProgramSM through planned giving is a good way to help insure that the PurushaSM program can continue to bless the world with greater peace, harmony, and enlightenment for many generations to come.
 Whatever the size, your contribution will serve as an investment to create and maintain a bright future for the world.
 One easy way to contribute is including Purusha in your will.
 With that in mind we want to share with you information on how you can create a will for free through FreeWill.com.

 FreeWill is a free estate planning tool that guides you through the process of creating or updating your estate plan.
 In just 20 minutes, you can protect the people and causes you love by structuring an estate plan that fulfills your wishes.
 FreeWill is a secure, online tool that takes you through the will preparation process step by step.
-For a simple estate you can print your legal will to be signed and witnessed.
-For more complex estates, you can use FreeWill to create a will and then work with a qualified attorney or advisor to finalize your plans.
+You can use FreeWill on its own, or use it to document your wishes before finalizing your plans with an attorney.
 Any arrangements you make can be altered at any time so that your lifestyle need not be affected if your circumstances change.

 No matter how old you are or how much wealth you have, writing a will can protect your loved ones and give to the causes you want to support.
 This tool presents an opportunity to plan for yourself and get peace of mind as you look ahead.
 FreeWill’s self-help solutions have helped more than 1 million people to write a legal will completely free of charge.
 We encourage you to take advantage of this resource today.